mathewgomas-alfred/mathewgomas.io/reference_manual/split_layer.rst

 -----------
 Splits a layer according to color.
 This is useful in combination with the :ref:`colorize_mask` and the :kbd:`R +` |mouseleft| shortcut to select layers at the cursor.

+At the top, of the dialog there is a dropdown, here you can choose between...

+Split Into Layers
+    The image's colors is split into paint layers.
+Fantastic for artwork that works more with flats, such as the cel-shaded look.
+Split Into Local Selection Masks
+    .. versionadded:: 4.2.9

+    The image's colors are outlined as a selection, and a :ref:`selection_masks` is made.
+This is useful for artwork that has a more painterly look, with the selection masks making it easy to select several areas at once.
+Because selection masks are not paint layers, several of the options below are unavailable.

+The other options are:

 Put all new layers in a group layer
     Put all the result layers into a new group.
 Put every layer in its own, separate group layer